 Culture/ Music / Dance

-Dancing and music is what attracted me to Cuba in the first place, and although you will often here music played on the streets and restaurants, a real cultural experience was visiting ‘The Hamel Alley’.
+Dancing and music are what attracted me to Cuba in the first place, and although you will often hear music played on the streets and restaurants, a real cultural experience was visiting ‘The Hamel Alley’.
 The venue is a great place to experience the Afro Cuban culture for Santeria rituals.
 The best time to visit is on Sundays between 11 am – 3.00pm.
 This is when the Santeria priests and participants dance to the rumba rhythms and stirred up by the atmosphere and the drums invoke the spirits of the Orishas, the Santeria Gods.

 Its success has made the event a little “commercial”, however, my experience was surrounded by many locals who come to be part of the ritual adding to the experience.
-On the downside, many locals also come as they are attracted my the tourists, so watch out for hustlers and pickpockets, and expect to make a donation at the end or purchase a CD.
+On the downside, many locals also come as they are attracted by the tourists, so watch out for hustlers and pickpockets, and expect to make a donation at the end or purchase a CD.

 It’s not for everyone as it’s loud, hot, and crowded, but the atmosphere is great, and a Cuban experience everyone should experience.

 When I think of Trinidad I think of colours, homes painted in vibrant bright colours, the cobbled streets, and dancing salsa under the moonlight.
 It’s very different to Havana, if you think Havana is stuck in a time warp, Trinidad will take you back even further.
 The historical center of Trinidad is the best to see by foot, cars are not permitted in the center and so you will see donkeys being used as a means of transport.